James Cantine

-Reverend James Cantine, D.D.
-(March 3, 1861 – July 1, 1940) was an American missionary, scholar, and traveler.
+Reverend James Cantine (March 3, 1861 – July 1, 1940) was an American missionary, scholar, and traveler.
 While studying at New Brunswick Theological Seminary in New Jersey, he co-founded the Arabian Mission with John Lansing and Samuel Marinus Zwemer.
 The mission exists today as the American Mission Hospital of Bahrain.
 He was a missionary for forty years, which included establishing the first mission for the Reformed Church in Arabia, which was also the first mission in eastern Arabia.
 Between 1891 and 1929, he established mission posts, medical clinics, and churches in Arabia.

 His wife, Elizabeth, was a nurse and the first single woman to become a missionary in Arabia.
 Together they founded a women's clinic in Muscat, Oman, worked at missionary posts, and when the United Missions was formed, they were both representatives of the Reformed Church in America for the organization.
 Cantine co-authored the book, The Golden Milestone: Reminiscences of Pioneer Days Fifty Years in Arabia with Zwemer.